 Such believers live in fear; as such they cannot enjoy the liberty which Christ has given to them.
-The fact of the matter is that these believers don’t understand the full significance and implications of “grace” and “eternal life.”
+The fact of the matter is that these believers do not understand the full significance and implications of “grace” and “eternal life.”

 Second, the verse reveals how this assurance of eternal life may be gained.
 “These things I have written . . . that you may know.”
 This suggests that John’s letter contains a number of tests that can be applied to your life to determine your true status before God.
 For example, 2:3, “By this we know that we have come to know Him if we keep His commandments.”
 3:10, 14, 18,-19, 24; 5:10.
 You can apply this to yourself or others.

 Third, the verse plainly implies that you may be a believer, may have eternal life, and yet not know that you have this eternal life.
 That is to say, you may be truly saved and at the same time entertain doubts about your salvation.
 You and I should be able to distinguish between salvation and assurance of salvation.
 Every believer is saved, but not every believer has the assurance that he is saved.
-The downside to those who lack assurance of salvation is that your doubts may affect your spiritual growth, rob you of joy, and cripple your usefulness, but they don’t change the fact that you are saved.
-If your father were a king and everything he had was yours, but you didn’t know that they were yours, it doesn’t affect your relationship with your father, the king.
-You may be living in poverty, but in reality, you are rich, yet you don’t know that you are rich.
-Actually this is an unhappy way to live.
+The downside to those who lack assurance of salvation is that your doubts may affect your spiritual growth, rob you of joy, and cripple your usefulness, but they do not change the fact that you are saved.
+If your father were a king and everything, he had was yours, but you did not know that they were yours, it does not affect your relationship with your father, the king.
+You may be living in poverty, but you are rich, yet you do not know that you are rich.
+This is an unhappy way to live.
 That is the way some Christians live their lives.
-They live their lives trying to measure up to God because they don’t know who they are in Christ.
+They live their lives trying to measure up to God because they do not know who they are in Christ.
 That is a picture of many members of the “Deeper Life Church.”